FEATURE SERVER HIGH-AVAILABILITY AND AUTO-SCALING ON KUBERNETES

 1. Ensure DB-backed persistence for all enabled services (online store, offline store, registry).

-2. Configure scaling in your FeatureStore CR — use either static replicas or HPA (mutually exclusive):
+2. Configure scaling in your FeatureStore CR — use either static replicas or HPA (mutually exclusive).
+Optionally add a PDB for disruption protection:

 spec: